Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 • Environmental factors: Humidity, room temperature changes, or an uneven floor can cause warping or shifting, amplifying squeaks or creaks.

-For regular upkeep, check out our bed frame maintenance tips to extend the life and silence of your sleeping setup.
+For regular upkeep, check out our bed frame maintenance tips.
 Additionally, consult the Sleep Foundation’s bed care guide.

 2. Metal Bed Frame Noises – What Causes Them?